Student Debt Relief Private Loans Informational, Commercial

 The justices will only reach the merits of the states’ claims if they first agree with the U.S. Court of Appeals for the 8th Circuit that the states have a legal right to sue, known as standing.
 The states’ primary argument is that Missouri has standing because it created and controls the Missouri Higher Education Loan Authority, one of the largest holders and servicers of student loans in the United States.
 Judges, “threatened to cut Mohila’s funding” by around 40 percent.
 Since all funds above operating income go to student financial aid in Missouri, Campbell stressed, a decrease in MOHELA revenue would mean less money for financial aid in Missouri.

-See also Amex Loan AccountNavigational
+See also Loan ConnectorNavigational

 Representing the Biden administration, U.S. Attorney General Elizabeth Preluger told the justices that if MOHELA could be hurt by the loan forgiveness program, that would not be enough for Missouri to file a lawsuit.